icebert04/icebert04.github.io/_posts/2018-1-5-get-a-mentor.md

 I'm just lucky when I met mine.
 I never expected a mentor coming from a 78 year old guy.
 My mentor's name is "Andy", a retired Filipino-Chinese who used to be a entrepreneur from the automobile industry.
 He is now living with his children and rotating his stay/visit from one house to the other.

 It was love at first sight in the beginning.
 In fact, I find him quite annoying from the first time I met him.
 Andy ask too many questions and gives so many advices (like I needed that).
 But overtime, I realized that his pesky questions are more of "Probing Questions".
 He did that because he wants to know me more.
+He meticulously inspected my flaws, imperfections and bad habits.
+In other words, Andy wants to change me... for the better!

+I met Andy last 2014 and since then I can say to myself that I'm a better, calmer and wiser person than before.
+There is a lot of positive things that I received from him but I will only name a few or  else this article will turn into a novel.

+Here are some of those...